 How it works

 With or without water you can achieve chirps between 103-104db.
 If you just want to make a lot of noise you can use this whistle without water to produce a steady high pitched squeal.
 I found there is a "sweet spot" for how hard you blow into the whistle so if you blow too hard you actually get less intensity.

-The Chirping Bird Whistle by AdamStag is licensed under the Creative Commons - Attribution license.
+The Chirping Bird Whistle by AdamStag is licensed under the Creative Commons - Attribution - Non-Commercial license.

 What does this mean?

 - You must attribute (give credit) to the creator of this Thing.

 - Remixing or Changing this Thing is allowed.

 Say thanks by giving AdamStag a tip and help them continue to share amazing Things with the Thingiverse community.Tip Designer